Eyal Berkovic: Early life

 Berkovic was born in moshav Regba, Israel, to a family of Ashkenazi Jewish (Hungarian-Jewish) descent, and is the older brother of former Israeli footballer Nir Berkovic.

 Club career

 Maccabi Haifa

 Berkovic started his career at Maccabi Haifa in 1989, playing there until 1996.
-During his time with the club he won league titles in 1990–91 and 1993–94, and the State Cup three times, including a 'double' in the 1990–91 season.
-His performances for the club earned him a call-up to the Israeli national team as well as the Most Valuable Player award for the 1993–94 season.
+During his time with the club he won league titles in 1990–91 and 1993–94, and the State Cup three times, including a domestic double in the 1990–91 season.
+His performances for the club earned him a call-up to the Israel national team as well as the Most Valuable Player award for the 1993–94 season.

 Southampton

 For the 1996–97 season, Berkovic signed on a season-long loan for English club Southampton.
-He proved to be a big influence, and was a major part of a 6–3 victory in 1996 over Manchester United, as he scored twice and got three assists.
+He proved to be a big influence, and was a major part of a 6–3 victory in his second appearance, against Manchester United, as he scored twice and got three assists.